nrkno/core-components/packages/migration.md

 <script src="https://static.nrk.no/core-components/major/5/core-toggle/core-toggle.min.js"></script>  <!-- Using static -->
 ```

+### Usage

-Once installed, you need to change your HTML and JS usage from the old syntax:
+Once installed, you need to change your HTML/JS or JSX usage from the old syntax.

+VanillaJS old:

 ```html
 <button>Toggle</button>